Victoria Justice Shows Off Her Curves In Tiny White Tank Top & Pants: ‘Buzz Me In’

 Victoria’s trousers were high-waisted and somewhat sheer.
 They covered the lower part of her stomach.
 The bottoms had two large front pockets where Victoria placed four of her five fingers in.
 Her thumbs stuck out of the pockets.
 The front of the pants appeared to have thin piping down the front, which made the actress’s long legs appear even leaner.
 She kicked her left leg out in front of her for a dramatic effect.

-With that, she donned off-white, high-heeled boots to complete her fashion.
+With that, she sported off-white, high-heeled boots to complete her fashion.

 Her face had a serious expression as she looked to the left of the photograph.